Carson City’s Water Supply & Demand:

 Water Supply & Usage

-Carson City utilizes water from five groundwater basins, and surface waters from Ash Canyon and Kings Canyon Creek, Carson River and the Marlette/Hobart system.
+Carson City utilizes water from three groundwater basins, and surface waters from Ash Canyon and Kings Canyon Creek, Carson River and the Marlette/Hobart system.
 Carson City Water Utilities practices conjunctive use, in which surface water usage is maximized to help reduce the use of wells and to conserve groundwater.

 Chart (Typical Summer day demand)